How To Limit Screen Time on iPhone

 Tip #1: Use an app blocker

 Starting with iOS 16, there are apps that make it easy to block apps & websites.
 Search "website blocker" or "app blocker" on the App Store and see which app works for you.
+Refocus is one option.

 App blockers are effective.
 Why?
 Social media companies increase engagement by reducing friction.
 For example, TikTok is frictionless because you can easily swipe down and keep watching super-engaging, tailored-for-you videos.
 App blockers increase friction.
 Even if you keep unblocking TikTok, as long as you keep using an app blocker, you will reduce engagement because of the extra friction of needing to open another app to temporarily unblock TikTok.
 Watch this video to understand the concept.